I stumbled across your site about 6 weeks ago and read

 Regular changes to your weight training program will be vital

-Continue to change your exercises every month or two but favor
+Continue to change your exercises every month or two, but

 exercises.
 Choose auxiliary